torognes/vsearch/README.md

 We have chosen to select all unique kmers from the query.
 At least 6 of these kmers must be present in the database sequence before it will be considered.
 Also, at least 1 out of 16 query kmers need to be present in the database sequence.
 Furthermore, if several database sequences have the same number of kmer matches, they will be examined in order of decreasing sequence length.

 It appears that there are differences in usearch between the searches performed by the `usearch_global` command and the clustering commands.
-Notably, it appears like `usearch_global` ignores the options `wordlength`, `slots` and `pattern`, while the clustering commands takes them into account.
+Notably, it appears like `usearch_global` simply ignores the options `wordlength`, `slots` and `pattern`, while the clustering commands takes them into account.

 **Output formats:** Almost all output options of usearch are supported.
 The output can be written in different formats specified with the `--alnout`, `--blast6out`, `--fastapairs`, `--uc` and the flexible format specified with the `--userout` and `--userfields`.
 Also the `--matched`, `--notmatched`, `--dbmatched` and `--dbnotmatched` FASTA output files are supported.
 The only exceptions are the `--consout`, `--construncate` and `--msaout` clustering output options which are not supported.